Ferks-FK/ControlPanel-Installer/README.md

 ## Help and support

-For help and support regarding the script itself and **not the official ControlPanel project**, Join our support group [Discord](https://discord.gg/AAAAAAAAAAAAAAAA).
-[SOON]
+For help and support regarding the script itself and **not the official ControlPanel project**, Join our support group [Discord](https://discord.gg/buDBbSGJmQ).

 ## Supported installations